szczyglis-dev/py-gpt/README.md

 - Desktop AI Assistant for `Linux`, `Windows` and `Mac`, written in Python.
 - Works similarly to `ChatGPT`, but locally (on a desktop computer).
-- 9 modes of operation: Chat, Vision, Completion, Assistant, Image generation, Langchain, Chat with files, Experts and Agent (autonomous).
+- 10 modes of operation: Chat, Vision, Completion, Assistant, Image generation, Langchain, Chat with files, Experts, Agent (Llama-index), and Agent (legacy, autonomous).
 - Supports multiple models: `o1`, `gpt-4`, `gpt-3.5`, and any model accessible through `Langchain` and `Llama-index` such as `Llama 3`, `Mistral`, `Google Gemini`, `Anthropic Claude`, `Bielik`, etc.
 - Included support features for individuals with disabilities: customizable keyboard shortcuts, voice control, and translation of on-screen actions into audio via speech synthesis.
 - Handles and stores the full context of conversations (short and long-term memory).